 The City of Spokane's transportation level of service standards differ between (1) areas targeted for growth and where transportation mode choices are available and (2) areas not targeted for growth and that have fewer transportation mode choices.
 These level of service standards apply to all modes-vehicle, transit, bicycle, and pedestrian.
-In order to encourage development where it is desired, reduced level of service for vehicles is permitted in center and corridor areas where growth is being encouraged and where adequate choice of non-private vehicle transportation modes (such as transit, pedestrian) exist.
+In order to encourage development where it is desired, reduced level of service for vehicles, potentially leading to increased congestion, is permitted in center and corridor areas where growth is being encouraged and where multimodal transportation choices exist.
 Reducing level of service in these areas has several benefits.
-First, lowering the vehicle level of service in these areas reduces the cost of the infrastructure required to serve these areas and allows higher density development without costly mitigation measures.
+Lowering the vehicle level of service in these areas reduces the cost of the infrastructure required to serve these areas.
 Another benefit is that it will lower vehicle speeds, which is compatible with the concept of these focused growth areas.
 In addition, higher availability of non-private vehicle modes of transportation in these areas is expected to balance overall transportation needs.

-• Maintain and refine processes to ensure that future developments contribute to mitigation of impacts on local roadway demand.

-- Ensure that transportation networks adequately serve existing and projected growth by performing periodic review and monitoring.
-If adequate service levels are not maintained, pursue improvements to the transportation systems and impact mitigation where appropriate. - Incorporate Travel Demand Management strategies into mitigation alternatives in order to maintain acceptable level of services and maximize transportation resources. - Measure throughput in terms of number of people passing through an intersection, not vehicles.
+- a.
+Maintain and refine processes to ensure that future developments contribute to mitigation of impacts on local transportation system demand. - Ensure that transportation networks adequately serve existing and projected growth by performing periodic review and monitoring.
+Incorporate Travel Demand Management strategies into mitigation alternatives in order to maintain acceptable level of services and maximize transportation resources. - c.
+Measure throughput in terms of number of people passing through an intersection, not vehicles. - d.
+Partner with Spokane Transit Authority (STA) to meet their established LOS.